Abdulrahman0044/Ayra-AI-Class/Week 2/Assignment.md

 #### Instructions:

 Use if, elif, and else statements to check the age and print:

 "You are a minor." if the age is less than 18.

 "You are an adult." if the age is between 18 and 64 (inclusive).

 "You are a senior citizen." if the age is 65 or older.

 Hint:
 You will use comparison operators (<, <=, >=) to determine which message to print based on the user's age.

-#### Task2: Multiplication Table
+#### Task2: Even numbers
 Create a Python script that prints all even numbers from 1 to 100, each on a new line.

 #### Instructions:

-Use a for loop to iterate through numbers from 1 to 100.
+Use python loop to iterate through numbers from 1 to 100.

 Print each number on a new line.